renesas-rz/rzv_ai_sdk/Footfall_Counter/readme.md

 cp -r boost_1_81_0/boost src/include/
 ```

-- Now copy this src folder to the data directory (mounted directory for created `drp_ai_tvm` docker container)
+- Now copy this src folder to the data directory (mounted directory for the created `drp_ai_tvm` docker container)

 - Run the bash terminal of the docker container
 - Go to the `src` directory which was copied earlier.